-In contrast to corporate bonds, the bonds issued by sovereign governments of developed countries can be taken to be free of default risk.
+In contrast to corporate bonds, the bonds issued by sovereign governments of developed countries can for practical purposes be taken to be free of default risk.
 They are, however, still subject to volatility risk, since their prices are highly sensitive to fluctuations in interest rates.
 In this section, we focus on default-free bonds and the associated term structure of interest rates.

 Definition 1.
-A zero-coupon bond (or "zero") is a contract that pays the holder one unit of currency at its maturity time T. Let $P_t(T) = P_t^T = P_t(T)$ denote the price at time $t \leq T$ of a default-free zero-coupon bond maturing at time T. The time to maturity T - tis the amount of time, in years, from the present time to the maturity time $T \geq t$.
-The following two simple consequences of the no-arbitrage principle are proved as an exercise.
+A zero-coupon bond (or "zero") is a contract that pays the holder one unit of currency at its maturity time T. Let $P_t(T) = P_t^T$ denote the price at time $t \leq T$ of a default-free zero-coupon bond maturing at time T. The time to maturity T - t is the amount of time, in years, from the present time to the maturity time $T \geq t$.